zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-condition.md

 ## [Action]MatchedAndConditionNames

-Use this option if you prefer to specify with a list of properties names you want to include.
+Use this option if you prefer to specify a list of properties names you want to include.
 The value must correspond to the property name or the navigation name.

 ```csharp
 context.BulkMerge(customers, options =>